giriaruna/giriaruna/README.md

 ### 🧑‍💻 About Me
 - 🎓 **Computer Engineering Senior** (NYU Tandon, graduating May 2026)
-- 💻 Passionate about **Data Science, Software Engineering, and Accessibility**
+- 💻 Passionate about **Data Science, Software Engineering, and Machine Learning**
 - 💫 Love mixing **fairytales, music, and tech** into my work
 - 🌍 True wanderer — happiest when **roaming Europe’s streets** ✨
 ---